-- savings), and program and participant spending in 2019.
-These net economic impacts represent those reported in the previous section of this report. - Previous program year impacts have been adjusted for Program True Up.26 Each year, Energy Trust adjusts previously reported energy savings and renewable generation through a True Up process that includes corrections for transaction errors, new data, anticipated evaluation results, and actual evaluation results.
-Once completed, this True Up process results in the most accurate reporting of energy savings (both electric and natural gas savings) and renewable generation.27 For example, the initial estimate of net electric energy savings in the 2002 program year was 13.5 aMW.
-The current Trued Up electric energy savings associated with the 2002 program year is 15.0 aMW. - Future out-year impacts-i.e., those beyond the initial program year-are based on the annualized net energy savings installed in each program year with adjustments for program True Up and the Estimated Useful Life (EUL) of installed energy-efficiency measures.
-To account for the Estimated Useful Life of installed measures, Energy Trust supplied a matrix of electric and natural gas "die-off" rates for each program year.
-These die-off rates allow net energy savings in future out-years to be adjusted for the percent of measures still in place.
-For example, the Energy Trust estimates that none (zero percent) of the electric measures installed in the 2002 program year will be in operation in 2019 (these measures completely died off in the 2016 program year).
+- 2021 program year impacts are based on the net economic impacts associated with energy savings and renewable energy generation adjusted for measure implementation (i.e., 50 percent of the annualized net energy savings), and program and participant spending in 2021.
+These net economic impacts represent those reported in the previous section of this report. - Program year impacts through 2020 have been adjusted for Program True Up.
+Energy Trust previously adjusted reported energy savings and renewable generation through a True Up process that includes corrections for transaction errors, new data, anticipated evaluation results, and actual evaluation results associated with these years.
+For example, the initial estimate of net electric energy savings in the 2002 program year was 13.5 aMW.
+The current Trued Up electric energy savings associated with the 2002 program year is 15.0 aMW.
+Energy Trust stopped applying the True Up process after the 2020 program year for reasons briefly discussed on page 15. - Future out-year impacts-i.e., those beyond the initial program year-are based on the annualized energy savings installed in each program year with adjustments for program True Up and the Estimated Useful Life ("EUL") of installed energy-efficiency measures in respective years where these adjustments are applicable.
+To account for the EUL of installed measures, Energy Trust provided a matrix of electric and natural gas die-off rates for each program year.
+These die-off rates allow energy savings in future out-years to be adjusted for the percent of measures still in place.
+For example, the Energy Trust estimates that none (0 percent) of the electric measures installed in the 2002 program year will be in operation in 2021 (these measures completely died off in the 2016 program year).
 As a result, this analysis assumes that the energy savings benefits for the Oregon economy attributed to the Trued Up 15.0 aMW in electric energy savings installed during the 2002 program year ended in 2016.

-To illustrate, Figure 1 reports the net annual electric energy savings (aMW) for energy-efficiency measures installed as part of Energy Trust's energy-efficiency programs from 2002 to 2019.
+To illustrate, Figure 1 reports the electric energy savings (aMW) for energy-efficiency measures installed as part of Energy Trust's energy-efficiency programs from 2002 to 2021.